joaopdss/joaopdss/README.md

 ## 🚀 About me

-🙋‍♂️ I am João Pedro dos Santos, a Junior Machine Learning Engineer, currently working at a company in Brazil.
+🙋‍♂️ I am João Pedro dos Santos, a Data Scientist, currently working at a company in Brazil.

 📖 I've been studying AI topics since middle of 2021, focusing more on TensorFlow, Sklearn, Pandas, Numpy and Matplotlib.